OpenDroneMap/ODM/README.md

 Steps to get OpenDroneMap running:
 ==================================

-(Requires Ubuntu 12.04 or later, see https://github.com/OpenDroneMap/odm_vagrant for running on Windows in a VM)
+(Requires Ubuntu 14.04 or later, see https://github.com/OpenDroneMap/odm_vagrant for running on Windows in a VM)

+Support for Ubuntu 12.04 is currently BROKEN with the addition of OpenSfM and Ceres-Solver.
+We are working hard to get it working again in the future.

 Run install.sh to build.